 I received this photo from Ruthilou, a descendant of Lydia Gordon and Luther Smith.

+county date twp range section acres Ira Benzie 1869/11/01 25N 15W 23 160.00 Ira is mentioned in these 2 news paper references.
+In the GRAND TRAVERSE HERALD, dated 6 June 1889, for the town of Solon, there is a reference to Ira.
+Simply stating that " James Good and Ira Gordon were in town Sunday ".
 Again in the issue dated 7 November 1889, and in the town of Solon, " Ira Gordon and Frank Boughey have bought a lot of timber from Geo.
-Yagle, and have commenced to cut it ".
+Yagle, and have commenced to cut it ". |

-Mathew and Ida had 5 children.
+Mathew Silas Gordon and Ida May ARNERMathew and Ida had 5 children.
 Blanche ; Johnny; Lucy Ann; Ella Josephine, and an unnamed child.

 This is a post card.
 It is addressed to Stacey Gordon, and signed by MSG.
 I think it is Mathew Silas and his son-in-law Frank C Gordon, in the background.